aittiphon123/lineage2/README.md

 We maintain **strict separation** between our code and copyrighted game content:

 **We NEVER provide:**
-- Game client software
+- Game client software.
-- 3D models or textures
+- 3D models or textures.
-- Sounds or music
+- Sounds or music.
-- Artwork or animations
+- Artwork or animations.
-- Proprietary data files
+- Proprietary data files.
-- Links to download any of the above
+- Links to download any of the above.

 **Users must:**
-- Obtain a legitimate copy of the game client themselves
+- Obtain a legitimate copy of the game client themselves.
-- Accept responsibility for their own compliance with the client's license
+- Accept responsibility for their own compliance with the client's license.
-- Understand that they may be violating Terms of Service by connecting to unofficial servers
+- Understand that they may be violating Terms of Service by connecting to unofficial servers.

 **This separation is exactly like:**
-- Emulators requiring users to provide their own game ROMs
+- Emulators requiring users to provide their own game ROMs.
-- Linux requiring users to provide proprietary firmware
+- Linux requiring users to provide proprietary firmware.
-- Wine requiring users to provide Windows software
+- Wine requiring users to provide Windows software.

 **Legal principle:** The emulator itself doesn't infringe.
 Users must comply with licenses for the client software they independently obtain.